prometheus/client_ruby/README.md

 make sure you do this **before** the server forks.
 Otherwise, each child process may delete files created by other processes on *this* run, instead of deleting old files.

+**Define metrics before fork**: In order to share the same definition of metrics between your forks, you should make sure to define your metrics before to fork your process.
+Indeed, even if the content of the metric is stored in a file, the list of all metrics is stored in memory.
+Creating metrics after fork would lead to unexported files metrics.

 **Large numbers of files**: Because there is an individual file per metric and per process (which is done to optimize for observation performance), you may end up with a large number of files.
 We don't currently have a solution for this problem, but we're working on it.